User Guide

 Format: import [combine|reset]

-is entered, the existing data will be removed and replaced with the imported dataset. - If neither keyword is entered, the behaviour will be the same as
+• If reset is entered, the existing data will be removed and replaced with the imported dataset.

 Note: Your CSV file must have the following headers in this order: Name, Phone, Email, Address, Income, Tags